alexnas/vue-astro/README.md

-# View Astro Data
+# Esoteric Astro Charts

-Vue 3 application to process astro data by specific manner and show results at the screen.
+Vue 3 application to process astro data by specific manner and display results on the screen.

+The Vue 3 app processes natal card data ina special manner.
+As a result the app create specific tree-like grafical astro charts to show specific influence and interrelation of planetary energies.

+Astro data are collected in PosgreSql DB.
+Apply CRUD operations to process data.
+Use Pinia as a state manager.
+Create tree-like structure to display results.

 ## Used technologies